-Updated Transmitter with Gimbal Control

 -Intelligent Orientation Control (IOC)

-Because of the complexity associated with multi-rotor aircraft the Phantom 2 Vision+ relies on a GPS-based navigation system to maintain flight stability and provide other features.
-While fully manual operation is possible most users especially videographers hoping to get the smoothest possible shoots will opt for GPS attitude mode.
-GPS attitude mode is an autopilot system that keeps the Quadcopter stable and right-side-up when moving and holds it in a fixed horizontal and vertical position whenever you release the controls.
-This is ideal for shooting video because you can compensate for light or moderate wind that might otherwise cause the aircraft to drift.
+Because of the complexity associated with multi-rotor aircraft the flight control system in the Phantom 2 relies on a GPS-based navigation as well as a sensor gimbal compass and other data to maintain flight stability and provide assisted-flying features.
+While fully manual operation is possible and can be unlocked using the Assistant Software most users especially videographers hoping to get the smoothest possible shoots will opt for GPS or GPS Attitude flight mode.
+In GPS Mode the flight control system keeps the quadcopter stable and right-side-up when moving and holds it in a fixed horizontal and vertical position whenever you release the sticks.

 - The radio controller (more commonly known as a transmitter in RC lingo) has been updated with some notable additions:

-- Left Dial: Use this to operate the tilt function of the gimbal
+- Left Dial: Use this to operate the tilt function of a Zenmuse gimbal

 - Trainer Port: Connect the remote control to the computer to run a simulation application